eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   Module: core

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-getuser <handle> <entry-type> [extra info]
+getuser <handle> [entry-type] [extra info]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Description: an interface to the new generic userfile support.
+Without an entry-type, it returns a flat key/value list (dict) of all set entries.
 Valid entry types are:

   +----------+-------------------------------------------------------------------------------------+
   | BOTFL    | returns the current bot-specific flags for the user (bot-only)                      |